Banking in Canada

 Banking in Canada is one of Canada's most important industries with several banks being among its largest and most profitable companies.

-It is dominated by a small number of large banks, with the six largest combining for 90% of the market share.
+It is dominated by a small number of large banks, with the six largest combining for 93% of the banking assets.
 The two largest, the Royal Bank of Canada and the Toronto Dominion Bank are among the world's 25 largest banks.
-It has been considered to be one of the safest and soundest banking systems in the world, and avoided major problems in the Financial crisis of 2007–2008.
+It has been considered to be one of the safest and soundest banking systems in the world, and avoided major problems in the 2008 financial crisis.